 In the legal fund documentation of AAC Benelux Fund III, AAC is restricted by its investors from investing in certain non-ethical businesses.
 Items related to ESG on this exclusion list include: investments in weapons, tobacco, gambling, research or application of human cloning and pornography industry.
 For every individual investment opportunity AAC looks at the ESG impact of the company and the sector/industry in which the company operates.
 All identified ESG opportunities and concerns of the specific investment opportunity at hand will be evaluated and AAC will make a fact based go/ no-go decision on a case-by-case basis.

-In 2012 AAC developed a tool for portfolio companies together with Spring Associates in which all ESG related risks and opportunities are captured into a single proprietary framework.
+In 2012 AAC developed a tool for portfolio companies together with a third party in which all ESG related risks and opportunities are captured into a single proprietary framework.